 This article explains how to create a simple message filter that moves an incoming email to a specific directory.
-This example is in reference to Vade email filters which is used on all DreamHost accounts.
+The following example shows how to filter emails sent from an Apple Mail application.

 This example only moves email.
 It does NOT teach the filters to learn what is and is not spam.
-To teach the filter to learn what is spam, you must log into atmail and manually tag the message.
+To teach the filter to learn what is spam, you must log in to Webmail and manually tag the message.

 Creating the custom filter

 - To the right of an address, click the Edit button to open the filter page.